Which boats in 2035? Synthetic fuel...

 We already know the technologies and their limits

-There is always sailing, that's a certainty, and that's good news for France because it's an internationally recognised know-how.
+There is always sailing, that's a certainty, and that's good news because it's a mature know-how.
 As for the electric motors that will equip the boats, they are powered by batteries.
 The 8 years remaining between now and 2030 offer a very short timeframe for renewing the entire pleasure boat fleet.
 Many boat owners will prefer to invest in electric boat refurbishment, or Retrofit.
 Buyers of new boats may be tempted by new types of vessels, perhaps foils to reduce consumption or solar boats to increase autonomy.

 Since the boat will not be able to carry the same energy density, it will be less fast and less autonomous overall.
 Are we talking about regression or progress?